NVIDIA-AI-Blueprints/data-flywheel/docs/README.md

 # Data Flywheel Blueprint Documentation

 > **Deprecation notice:** This project is **deprecated**.
 It is no longer actively maintained, and new production use is not recommended.
-The documentation below is retained for reference only.
+The blueprint is retained for reference only.

 Welcome to the Data Flywheel Blueprint documentation!
 This guide helps you navigate our comprehensive documentation to find exactly what you need.